Municipal Solid Waste (MSW) to Energy Generation

 Plastics are typically organic polymers of high molecular mass, but they often contain other substances like fillers, plasticizers, and colorants.
 The monomer through which the polymer is formed is the basis for energy generation.
 Just like biodegradables, plastics depending on the principal monomer, have their usage for energy generation.
 For every plastic-based product, there are SPI codes that signify the type of monomer.
 Some of them are-

 Plastics made of different polymers like polyethylene, polystyrene, etc., have different thermo-fuel capacities.
 This depends on the number of active carbon sites for polymers, as the technique used for energy generation in waste plastics is pyrolysis.
 Hence, carbon-oxygen interaction plays a huge role.
-The following table shows different polymers with their suitability with pyrolysis.
+The following table shows different polymers with their suitability for pyrolysis.

 For a country like India, the good news is that about 80% of the total plastic waste is a carbon-based polymer product.
 Hence, a lot of energy can be extracted.